lejenome/lejenome.github.io/_posts/2016-02-09-mtcfss-python-training-get-ready.md

 ---
-title: (MTCFSS) Python Training – Get Ready
+title: (FSSOTC) Python Training – Get Ready
 slug: python-101-training-get-ready
-tags: mtcfss, python, django
+tags: fssotc, python, django
 ---

 This is our checklist for any member interested to join the training: